-Whether you are wanting to ultimately run a marathon, change to a healthier, greener, more sustainable diet, drink more water, or develop amazing abs, the habits you create will follow one main simple formula, the ABC’s of operant conditioning.
+Whether you are wanting to ultimately run a marathon, change to a healthier, greener, more sustainable diet, drink more water, or develop amazing abs, the habits you create will follow one simple formula, the ABC’s of operant conditioning.

 For every action, there is a response which will either increase the likelihood of a behavior occurring again (reinforcement) or decrease the likelihood of the behavior occurring again (punishment).
 Since we are discussing the creation of a new habit, we want to increase the likelihood of the behavior, so our response to performing our new habit will be a reinforcement.

 In a few more posts, I will go more in-depth why we want to focus on reinforcement, and positive reinforcement, but for right now, just know we are going to INCREASE the probability of repeating that behavior, so reinforcement is the consequence of choice.

 Your response to your new behavior doesn’t have to be a ginormous gesture.
 You don’t have to buy a new car each time you log your meals.
 I mean, unless you have that kind of cash, which, more power to you, then.
-Lots of research is showing to affect behavior change, positive affirmations is effective in improving behavior performance.
+Research shows responses as simple as positive affirmations are effective in improving behavior performance.
 Whenever you complete your healthy habit, give yourself a pat on the back, a fist bump, or look in the mirror and say “I’m awesome”.

 Using the ABC’s to train ourselves to develop a new healthy habit makes the behavior as automatic as our reflexes.
 We won’t even have to think about what we’re going to do.
 Even some complex and challenging behaviors can be broken down into smaller steps using the ABCs.
 It makes healthy habit building as easy as 1-2-3.